-RSPCA Assured standards apply to both indoor and free range systems, however, RSPCA Assured welfare standards for indoor systems are higher than other assurance schemes.
+RSPCA Assured standards apply to both indoor and free range systems, however, RSPCA assured welfare standards for indoor systems are higher than other assurance schemes.
 For example, RSPCA Assured sets lower stocking densities for poultry which gives birds more space to express natural behaviours and prohibits the use of farrowing crates for sows (pigs).

-- " Contact your suppliers to find out if they can supply free range pork and poultry products. - information - " Develop a purchase list for catering staff placing orders to use.
-Ensure that these products are listed and delist alternative lines. - " Train all staff to check free range products on arrival. - " Ensure your supplier indicates the organic/free range/RSPCA Assured status of products on their invoices - either by product description or traceable product code.
+- " Contact your suppliers to find out if they can supply free range pork and poultry products. - " Where necessary choose new suppliers who can supply these products and supporting information. - " Develop a purchase list for catering staff placing orders to use.
+Ensure that these products are listed and delist alternative lines. - " Train all staff to check free range products on arrival. - " Ensure your supplier indicates the organic/free range status of products on their invoices either by product description or traceable product code.